 Set the type of the stream to one of text or binary.
-See also open/4 and the encoding property of streams.
+See also open/4 and the record_position(Bool)

 Do/do not record the line count and line position (see line_count/2 and line_position/2).

 representation_errors(Mode)

 Change the behaviour when writing characters to the stream that cannot be represented by the encoding.
 See also stream_property/2 and section 2.18.1.